Introduction

 If I imagine my thoughts going away, doesn't that mean that I am ignoring my problems?

-If you are a worrier, you probably think too much about the problems in your life or you often think in a negative way about your experiences.
-Doing this exercise doesn't mean ignoring your problems, on the contrary.
-By creating space between yourself and your thoughts you will have the energy to find new solutions to the problems you have.
-Ten minutes of thought defusion means that you will give your mind a treat and allow it to build a newfound awareness that will help you approach your everyday life in a different light.
+Practicing this exercise doesn't mean you are ignoring your problems.
+By creating space between yourself and your thoughts, you will have the energy to find new solutions to the problems you have.
+Ten minutes of mindfulness and thought defusion will give your mind a break and allow it to build a newfound awareness that will help you approach your everyday life in a different light.

 What if I don't exactly follow the instructions of imagining the scenery as it is written?